Duncan Glasfurd: First World War

 Glasfurd did not always get along with his superior, Lieutenant Colonel C White, who gathered all the staff functions to himself, leaving Glasfurd with little to do.
 When White became sick, Glasfurd took over as GSO1 of the 1st Division.
-White did not return, instead becoming Brigadier General General Staff (BGGS) of ANZAC, and so on 1 October 1915, the appointment became permanent and Glasfurd was promoted to lieutenant colonel.
+White did not return, instead becoming Brigadier General General Staff (BGGS) of ANZAC, and so on 1 October 1915, the appointment became permanent and Glasfurd was promoted to temporary lieutenant colonel.
 During the evacuation of Anzac Cove, Glasfurd represented the 1st Division on the Rear Party staff of A. Russell, which controlled operations at Anzac Cove until Russell handed over to Colonel J. Paton.
 For his services at Anzac Cove, Glasfurd was mentioned in dispatches and made a brevet lieutenant colonel in the British Army in January 1916.

 On 1 March 1916, Glasfurd was appointed commander of the newly formed 12th Infantry Brigade, with the rank of colonel and temporary brigadier general.
 His first test was a route march across the Sinai Desert.
 By the simple expedient of resting his men from 8:50 am to 3:25 pm he managed to avoid the hottest hours of the day and still make good time.
 Although many men fell out, the brigade reached its bivouac in good order.

 The 12th Brigade moved to France in June 1916 and on 4 July entered the line in the "nursery" sector near Armentières, where Glasfurd was slightly wounded on 7 July.
 In August 1916, the brigade was committed to action on the Somme sector, in the fighting on the Pozières Heights and Mouquet Farm.
 On 12 November 1916, the brigade was sent into the line again at Flers.
 While inspecting the line into which his brigade was about to move, Glasfurd was wounded by a German shell in "Cheese Road".
 After an agonising ten-hour stretcher journey from the front line to the advanced dressing station, Glasfurd died that night at the British 38th Casualty Clearing Station.
 He was buried in the Heilly Court Cemetery at Mericourt-l'Abbe, France.
 For his services on the Western Front, he was twice mentioned in despatches.